 Both Lodges operated rather shakily for a time, the stronger one being Lodge St James, having the ardent support of Bro.
-Robert Burns, who was one of the seceders of the distribution.
+Burns, who was one of the seceders of the distribution.
 He was appointed Depute Master on 27th July 1784.

 In 1816 Lodge St. David Tarbolton No.174 was renumbered by Grand Lodge to No.131, and in 1826 was again renumbered to it's current No.133.

 Lodge St David eventually became dormant in 1843, the Minute Books and certain other articles passing into private hands, but fortunately the Charter was recovered by the then Provincial Grand Master and returned to the Grand Lodge of Scotland.

 After a petition to re-open the Lodge was submitted to Grand Lodge in 1869, it eventually re-opened on 24th April 1877 as Lodge St David (Tarbolton) Mauchline No.133, having had several meeting places in Mauchline until acquiring it’s own premises on 10th October 1959.

 In the late 1920's or early 1930's, the wooden chest containing quite a number of historical possessions of the Original Lodge was regrettably destroyed by fire, but fortunately we still possess the Original charter, Masters' Gavel, Lodge Standard and Senior Warden's Chair.
 The Lodge St. David Minute book containing the entry documenting the Initiation of Robert Burns was also fortunately recovered from private ownership and is now in the possession of Lodge St. James (Kilw) Tarbolton No.135.